CarloLucibello/Erdos.jl/docs/src/persistence.md

 # Reading and writing Graphs

-Graphs may be written to I/O streams and files using the `save` function and read with the `load` function.
-Currently supported common graph formats are `gml, graphml, gexf, dot, net`.
+Graphs may be written to I/O streams and files using the `writegraph` function and read with the `readgraph` function.
+Currently supported common graph formats are `gml, graphml, gexf, dot` and `Pajek .NET`.

 ```@autodocs
 Modules = [FatGraphs]